Homer vs. Dignity

 "Homer vs. Dignity" is the fifth episode of the twelfth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 26, 2000.
 In the episode, Mr. Burns hires a cash-strapped Homer as his "prank monkey", paying him to play pranks on others and humiliate himself in public.

 The episode was written by Rob LaZebnik in his last writing credit for over eight years, until season 20's "Father Knows Worst".
 The episode features cultural references to The Magic Christian and The Birds.

-The episode received generally negative reviews from television critics who took issue with its writing.
-The scene where Homer gets implicitly raped by a panda was universally panned by critics and fans, being cited as an instance where the series jumped the shark.
+The episode was panned by critics and fans who took issue with its humor and writing.
+An infamous scene where Homer gets implicitly raped by a panda was widely criticized as an instance where the series jumped the shark.
 It is considered to be one of the worst episodes of the entire series.